IIEST, Shibpur: Library

 The institute's Ramanujan Central Library occupies 3000 m2 and houses 158,000 books, 41,000 bound volumes of journals, and a collection of documents, such as patents, standards, technical reports and pamphlets.
 The library has old and rare books and journals of the nineteenth century.

 Admission procedure

-Undergraduate programs to the various engineering disciplines (4-year B. Tech. programs) and architecture (5-year B.Arch. program) are granted via JEE Main, taking 50% students from the home state (West Bengal) and 50% from other states.
-Students from any discipline other than Architecture, on the basis of their performance, are allowed to change their disciplines at the end of the 1st Year (i.e., second semester) and may opt for dual degree (B.Tech.-M.Tech.) courses extending over 10 semesters as per terms and conditions specified by the institute.
-For PG programs admission is through GATE for M.Tech. courses and Joint Entrance Screening Test for MSc.
-Students are also admitted in Ph.D programs twice a year through online applications.
+Undergraduate programs to the various engineering disciplines (4-year B.Tech. programs) and architecture (5-year B.Arch. program) are granted via JEE Main, taking 50% students from the home state (West Bengal) and 50% from other states.
+For PG programs admission is through GATE for M.Tech. courses and Joint Admission Test for Masters for MSc. in Physics, Chemistry, Applied Mathematics, Applied Geology, Food Processing and Nutrition Science Students are also admitted in Ph.D. programs twice a year through online applications.